tgourley/StartupConnectionApp/Documentation/Development.md

 2. `npm run serve`
 	1. Runs the frontend and displays localhost link
 3. open localhost link in command line:
-	1. Opens the webpage in localhost in your deafult browser
+	1. Opens the webpage in localhost in your default browser

 To stop the system, execute CTRL+C or CMD+C in the terminal which terminates the server